torsteingrindvik/wgpu-zoo/README.md

 The offscreen one isn't saved, so it's only viewable through something like renderdoc.

+## Example 5: Scissor rect, MSAA

+Uses scissor rect to draw a whole screen across two passes.
+Draws left side then right side.
+The right side load the results of the left then continues.

+Shows a spinning circle of lines.
+One side has MSAA enabled, the other does not.

+## Example 6: Set viewport

+Tracks the mouse cursor, splitting example 05 into four quadrants.

 ## Example n: Compute into render

 The goal is to use a compute shader to generate geometry, then render that.